 - some antidepressants

 However, some medications may lead to weight loss.
-Anyone who is starting a new medication and is concerned about their weight should ask their doctor whether the drug is likely to have any effect on weight.
+Anyone who is starting a new medication and is concerned about their weight should ask a doctor whether or not the drug is likely to have any effect on their weight.

-The longer a person is overweight, the harder it may be for them to lose weight.
+The longer a person has obesity, the harder it may be for them to lose weight.

-A study published in 2013 points to a link between this gene and:
+One 2013 study pointed to a link between this gene and: